emilwest/stats_notes/README.md

 ### Tab delimited

-Save query -&gt; Update the query with a fixed starting time point and the new time periods -&gt; Tab delimited with heading.
+Save query -\> Update the query with a fixed starting time point and the new time periods -\> Tab delimited with heading.

 This may generate something like this:
 `https://pxweb.nhwstat.org:443/Prod/sq/0978ea50-2b97-4a48-bc58-d4a71806336e`.